 The Celebration

 I am fortunate that I had support from parents who helped me purchase items off of an Amazon Wishlist.
 I saved every bit of the decor to reuse next year!
-The tablecloths SOMEHOW survived two classes!
-That alone is worth celebrating!
+The tablecloths somehow survived two classes!

 Celebration of Learning Fiesta Amazon Finds: